-You may have thought that the "Hello World" examples from Chapter 1 all have memory leaks, since the thread objects are created with new but never deleted with delete.
+You may have thought that the Hello World examples from Chapter 2 all have memory leaks, since the thread objects are created with new but never deleted with delete.
 However, you would be wrong.
 Why?
-The magic comes in the form of "reference counting".
+The magic comes in the form of reference counting.

 Every JTCThread object (and also JTCThreadGroup and JTCRunnable objects) has a reference counter.
 When a new thread object is created, this counter is set to 1.
-When the thread terminates (i.e., the run method returns), the counter is decremented by 1.
+When the thread terminates (that is, the run method returns), the counter is decremented by 1.
 Whenever the counter's value drops to 0, the thread object is deleted with delete.

-Since in our "Hello World" example the reference count is never incremented, the reference count drops to 0 as soon as run returns, meaning that the thread object is deleted upon thread termination - so there is no memory leak.
+Since in our Hello World example the reference count is never incremented, the reference count drops to 0 as soon as run returns, meaning that the thread object is deleted upon thread termination - so there is no memory leak.

 One drawback of using reference counting is that it is not possible to allocate reference counted objects on the stack.
-It's only possible to allocate them with new (on the "heap"), since they will be deleted with delete as soon as the reference count becomes 0.
+It is only possible to allocate them with new (on the heap), since they will be deleted with delete as soon as the reference count becomes 0.

-Introducing 'Handles'
+Introducing Handles